Maya peoples: Yucatan Peninsula

-One of the largest groups of Maya live in the Yucatan Peninsula, which includes the Mexican states of Yucatán State, Campeche, and Quintana Roo as well as the nation of Belize.
+One of the largest groups of Maya, the Yucatec Maya people, live in the Yucatan Peninsula, which includes the Mexican states of Yucatán State, Campeche, and Quintana Roo as well as the nation of Belize.
 These people identify themselves as "Maya" with no further ethnic subdivision (unlike in the Highlands of Western Guatemala).
 They speak the language which anthropologists term "Yucatec Maya", but is identified by speakers and Yucatecos simply as "Maya".
 Among Maya speakers, Spanish is commonly spoken as a second or first language.

-There is a significant amount of confusion as to the correct terminology to use—Maya or Mayan—and the meaning of these words with reference to contemporary or pre-Columbian peoples, to Maya peoples in different parts of Mexico, Guatemala, Belize, and to languages or peoples.
+There is a significant amount of confusion as to the correct terminology to use – Maya or Mayan – the meaning of these words with reference to contemporary and pre-Columbian peoples, to Mayas in different parts of Mexico, Guatemala and Belize, and tol language+3s or peoples.